hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 \epsilon_\text{avg} \sim k_B \mathcal{T},
 $$

-where $\epsilon_\text{avg}$ is the kinetic energy per particle and $k_B$ is the Boltzmann constant.
+where $\epsilon_\text{avg}$ is the kinetic energy per particle and $k_B$ is Boltzmann's constant.
-This is a simple version of a deep result called the *equipartition theorem*, and for my money, it gives the clearest interpretation of what temperature is.
+This is a simple version of a deep result called the *equipartition theorem*, and for my money, it is the clearest way to interpret temperature microscopically.

 <span style="padding-left: 20px; display:block">
 (a) Show that if the particles have mass $m$, the average speed is